franciscop/statux/README.md

 ## Motivation

-Why did I create this instead of using useState+useContext() or Redux?
+Why did I create Statux instead of using useState+useContext() or Redux?
 There are few reasons that you might care about:

 ### Direct manipulation

 It is a lot simpler in the way it handles state, which is great to avoid the relatively huge boilerplate that comes with small projects with Redux.
 Instead of defining the reducers, actions, action creators, thunk action creators, etc. you manipulate the state directly.
 Statux removes [a full layer of indirection](https://twitter.com/dan_abramov/status/802564042648944642).

 On the downside, this couples the state structure and operations, so for large projects something following the Flux architecture like Redux would be better suited.
-If [you are following this Redux antippatern](https://rangle.slides.com/yazanalaboudi/deck) you can give Statux a try.
+If [you are following this Redux antipattern](https://rangle.slides.com/yazanalaboudi/deck) you can give Statux a try.